nwlambert/qutip-paper-v5-examples/README.md

 # QuTiP 5 paper examples
-A selection of examples released with the QuTiP 5 paper,  available on the ArXiV at...
+A selection of examples released with the QuTiP 5 paper,  available on the ArXiV at https://arxiv.org/abs/2412.04705

 These examples are provided in a unmaintained static format, alongside a environment requirements file for future reproducability.
 Continously maintained and documented versions of the main examples are available in the qutip tutorials repository.

 Most examples here will work with the pinned versions in the environment.yml or requirements.txt file.
-However, we also provide some alternative versions of the examples using the environments class based on the current development version of github, in the
+However, we also provide some alternative versions of the examples using the environments class based on the latest release (5.1.0) or development version on github, in the
-/environment_examples_dev/ folder, as well as an example of `mcsolve()` using JAX which requires the development versions of QuTiP-JAX  and QuTiP.
+/environment_examples_dev/ folder, as well as an example of `mcsolve()` using JAX which requires the development versions of both QuTiP-JAX  and QuTiP.

 If you use Anaconda, you can install the dependencies for this repository with